1. Waterloo - the Swedish outtake - February

 The photo session

-This photo session was taken by photographer Torbjörn Calvero on 25 February 1974 outside the Polar Music office in Nybrogatan in Stockholm.
+This photo session was taken by photographer Torbjörn Calvero on February 25th, 1974 outside the Polar Music office in Nybrogatan in Stockholm.

-Early photo sessions
+Early photo session

 The palm tree session